PostHog/posthog.com/contents/blog/changing-to-self-serve.md

 Then we noticed something else.

 Some customers are very fast (a couple of weeks, or less) to sell to, with minimal interaction, whereas others take months and are very intense.
-In fact, almost none of the customers that have put us through a big buying process have in fact converted to revenue yet.
+In fact, almost none of the customers that have put us through a big buying process have converted to revenue yet.

 ## What does Nail Self Serve mean?